YosaiProject/yosai/doc/docs/authorization.md

         :param logical_operator:  indicates whether *all* or at least one permission check is true, *any*
-        :type: and OR all (functions from python stdlib)
+        :type: any OR all (functions from python stdlib)

         :returns: a Boolean
         """